NetComposer/nksip/doc/guide/concepts.md

 There are several situations in any SIP enabled application where we must send to the other party a SIP URI showing the transport protocol, ip address and port where we are currently listening to receive new requests.
 A _Contact_ header is used for this.
 For example, when sending a REGISTER we must indicate to the registrar where it must send any request directed to us.
 When starting a dialog with INVITE we must inform the other party where to receive in-dialog requests.

 NkSIP will try to automatically generate a correct _Contact_ header for you, using the same transport, ip and port used to send this specific request.
-For example, if we have a _Service_ listening on 192.168.0.1:5070 for UDP and TCP, and 192.168.0.1:5071 for TLS, sending a REGISTER to the _URI_ `<sip:registrar.com;transport=tcp>`, will generate a _Contact_ header like `<sip:192.168.0.1:5070;transport=tcp>`.
+For example, if we have a service listening on 192.168.0.1:5070 for UDP and TCP, and 192.168.0.1:5071 for TLS, sending a REGISTER to the _URI_ `<sip:registrar.com;transport=tcp>`, will generate a _Contact_ header like `<sip:192.168.0.1:5070;transport=tcp>`.

 If the listening address of the selected transport is _all_ (meaning "listen on all interfaces").
 NkSIP will try to find, among all the ip addresses of the host, which is the _best one to use_.
 It uses a sorted list of network cards (specifically `eth0`, `eth1`, `en0` and `en1`) fetching the ip address from the first active network card.
 If none is available it will get any ip from the host.